Bat Out of Hell: Rolling Stones Number 343 of 500 Greatest Albums of All Time (2012)

 In America, "Two Out of Three Ain't Bad" was the second single released from the Bat Out Of Hell album.
 It spent 23 weeks on the Billboard Hot 100 and peaked at Number 11.
 The music video was shot for the single and received significant television airplay four years before MTV's debut.

-Jim Steinman's friend, the actress Mimi Kennedy, had suggested he write a simple ballad, like the Elvis Presley song "I Want You, I Need You, I Love You."
+Jim Steinman's friend, the actress Mimi Kennedy, suggested that he write a simple ballad, like the Elvis Presley song "I Want You, I Need You, I Love You."
 Something straightforward and simple.
 Steinman used the phrase but added his own brand of Shakespearean drama.
 It was the final song written for the album.

 Paradise by the Dashboard Light